meltemsahinozkoc/15112-blue-print-green-design/README.md

 ### Data Input & Updates
 - **Heat Loss Calculation**:
-  - Press **`s`** to update and print building details, heat loss coefficients, and component information to the console for testing and validation.
+  - Press anywhere on the screen to update and print building details, heat loss coefficients, and component information to the console for testing and validation.

 ### Mouse Events
 - **Mouse Clicks**: Used to add components such as **windows**, **doors**, and **rooms** to the building.